Candea-Marian/Library-Management-System/README.md

 > - Multiple accounts can borrow the same book from one edition (unique book copies for each patron)
 > - One account has a single role of Librarian OR Patron
 > - One account has a adress and contact information
+>   -  I want the system to let one person (whether a librarian or a bookworm) borrow a bunch of books at once.
+Plus, multiple folks can grab the same book, but each gets their own copy.

 ![Database Schema](assets/drawSQLdesign.png)